 BUN creatinine ratio = blood urea nitrogen (mg/dL) / serum creatinine (mg/dL)

-In the formula, the units are precise, but in our calculator you can put the most convenient ones for you - it will recalculate them on their own.
+In the formula, the units are precise, but in our calculator, you can put the most convenient ones for you – it will recalculate them on its own.
 Just put in the known values, and you will have your result ready.

 BUN creatinine ratio - high and low values